so-okada/twXiv/README.md

 *  arXiv_feed_parser.py is a simple arXiv feed parser for twXiv.
 We use this via twXiv_daily_feed.py to regularly obtain data.

 *	Output entries of twXiv can differ from those of arXiv new submission web pages.
-First, under our current settings, arXiv_feed_parser of a category C gives new submissions whose primary subjects are the category C. Second, entries of arXiv rss feeds are not necessarily the same as those of arXiv new submission web pages.
+First, entries of arXiv rss feeds are not necessarily the same as those of arXiv new submission web pages.
+Second, arXiv_feed_parser for an arXiv category C gives new submissions whose primary subjects are the category C.  Then, twXiv for the category C counts and tweets a new paper whose principal subject matches the category C.

+	- Let us assume that there is no new paper whose principal subject matches the category C, but there is a new paper P whose non-principal subject matches the category C. Then, the arXiv new submission web page of the category C lists the paper P as a new submission of the category C, not as a cross-list.
+However, twXiv keeps considering the paper P as a cross-list for the category C.  Then, the output of twXiv for the category C differs from the arXiv new submission web page of the category C.

+	- A reason for this is that twitter does not like duplicate or substiantially similar tweets from bots.
+	So, twXiv maintains a single
+	tweet for the title, authors, and abs/pdf identifiers of a new paper across bots in your access keys.
+	Furthermore, if configured, twXiv tries to retweet and quote for cross-lists and replacements from bots in your access keys.

 * 	On the use of metadata of arXiv articles, there is the web page of [Terms of Use for arXiv APIs](https://arxiv.org/help/api/tou).
 As